Skip to main content Skip to main navigation Skip to search

 Xylella is an invasive bacterial pathogen that causes significant environmental and economic impacts.
 Many commercial and ornamental plant species can be killed by this bacterial pathogen, including horticulture, agriculture and Australian plant species that are grown overseas (such as Eucalyptus and Acacia species).
 The number of plants affected by the bacteria around the world is increasing every year.
 Fortunately, Australia is free of Xylella bacterial pathogens.

 Xylella can be carried by insects that feed on the sap of plants.
-It can also be carried by infected plants that are propagated.
+It can also be spread by the movement of infected plants.

-We initiated this pest risk analysis to assess the biosecurity risks of all Xylella species, and to determine whether the emergency measures manage the biosecurity risks to achieve the appropriate level of protection for Australia.
+We initiated this pest risk analysis to assess the biosecurity risks of Xylella, and to determine whether the emergency measures manage the biosecurity risks to achieve the appropriate level of protection for Australia.

 Announcement